CristianBuca/The-Aunans/README.md

 *User stories solved by this feature:*

-4. As a new user, I want to get familiar with the communities members.
+4. As a new user, I want to get familiar with the community's members.
 11. As a site owner, I want to attract new members to the community.

 <details>